 Although some might see an irreconcilable tension between science and religion, the quest for knowledge and meaning lies at the heart of both.
 While our understanding of the universe and humanity is constantly evolving as scientific breakthroughs occur, where does religious faith sit in our thinking?
-Nick Mattiske explores the big questions of science and faith in two new books on the topic.
+Nick Mattiske explores the big questions of science and faith in two books on the topic.

 Alister McGrath is the anti-Dawkins.
 Much of his recent prodigious output is a response to the so-called New Atheists.